-(1) This Plan may be amended to include provisions for any of the following:

-- (a) the interception of water before it reaches a stream or aquifer by plantations or other means, - (b) the management of salt interception schemes, - (c) water return flows, as referred to in Division 5 of Part 2 of Chapter 3 of the Act. - (2) This Plan may be amended to facilitate total extractions reaching the long-term average annual extraction limit or long-term average sustainable diversion limit should an assessment of compliance with those limits made under Part 6 show that total extractions are in the Minister's opinion significantly less than those limits over the long term. - (3) This Plan may be amended to provide for the conversion of regulated river (high security) access licences with share components that specify regulated river water sources connected to, and downstream of, the water source to access licences with share components that specify the water source - (4) Division 3 of Part 6 may be amended to establish a long-term average sustainable diversion limit that combines the long-term average sustainable diversion limits for the water source and the NSW Border Rivers Unregulated River Water Sources. - (5) This Plan may be amended to give effect to, or in connection with, a determination of native title under the Native Title Act 1993 of the Commonwealth. - (6) An amendment authorised by this Plan is take to include any consequential amendments required to be made to this Plan to give effect to that particular amendment. - (7) Consequential amendments may be made to this Plan as a result of an amendment to the Act or regulations. - (8) This Plan may be amended as a result of any amendments made to the New South Wales Queensland Border Rivers Intergovernmental Agreement 2008, any subsequent agreement made between New South Wales and Queensland and any amendments made to the New South Wales-Queensland Border Rivers Act 1947.
+- (1) This Plan may be amended to include provisions for any of the following: - (a) the interception of water before it reaches a stream or aquifer by plantations or other means, - (b) the management of salt interception schemes. - (c)(b) water return flows, as referred to in Division 5 of Part 2 of Chapter 3 of the Act- - (c) provide for the conversion of regulated river (high security) licences with share components that specify the water source to access licences with share components that specify connected upstream unregulated water sources. - (2) This Plan may be amended amended to facilitate total extractions reaching the long-term average annual extraction limit or long-term average sustainable diversion limit-should an assessment of compliance with those limits made under Part 6 show that total extractions are in the Minister's opinion significantly less than those limits over the long term, subject to: - (3) This Plan may be amended to provide for the conversion of regulated river (high security) access licences with share components that specify regulated river water sources connected to, and downstream of, the water source to access licences with share components that specify the water source - (a) an assessment of compliance with the limits made under Part 6 verifying that total extractions are less than those limits over the long term